Which Words Aren't Allowed in Wordle?

 Remember that if you ever get stuck on a difficult Wordle puzzle, our daily Wordle hints can help guide the way to victory too.

-The answer will have at most two sets of duplicate letters.
+Up to Two Sets of Duplicate Letters - The answer will have at most two sets of duplicate letters.
 Wordle only uses five-letter words, after all.

-There are no five-letter words that use the same letter four times.
-They can only be sets of two or three.
+No Letters Used Four Times - There are no five-letter words that use the same letter four times.

-Duplicate letters commonly use a double-letter pairing.
-An example of this is “knoll,” a previous Wordle answer that stumped many players.
 These double letters — double-L in the case of “knoll” — usually show up at the end of a word.
 But, they can also sneak their way into the middle.
 Take “sleek,” for example, which is also difficult because the Wordle double letter is a vowel.

 Separated letters are also important to watch out for.
-Consider the word “usual” for instance.
+Consider the word “usual,” for instance.
 It has two U’s, but they are separated by the U in between them.
 Similarly, “blurb” and “aorta” are examples where the repeated letters are at the beginning and end of the five-letter word.

 Triplicate letters are the last threat to watch out for.
 “Puppy,” though a very common word, is the exact type of word many people would not be able to deduce in time.
 Both U and Y aren’t super common.
 And, even if you figure out the P has a duplicate, figuring out that it has one more after that could be a matter of luck.

-Winning With Duplicate Letters in Wordle
+Your Strategy to Win With Duplicate Letters in Wordle

-So, how do you deal with these?The truth is that it’s not always easy and requires a lot of patience and a strong vocabulary.You usually won’t wonder if a word has duplicate letters until after your second or third guess.
+So, how do you deal with these?The truth is that it’s not always easy and requires a lot of patience and a strong vocabulary.You usually won’t wonder if a word has duplicate letters until after your second or third guess, but you can use the Wordle color codes to help.

 Once you see that only one or two letters have turned yellow or green, that’s your signal to pick another strategy.
 This is when you need to take a look at the letters you’ve used and think about the words they can appear in together.
 More importantly, you need to figure out if any of those letters ever double up while together.
 Let’s take a look at another example to help clear things up.

 Say that you’ve played “crane” and “hoist” as your Wordle starting words.
 You just used 10 letters total, including a number of common consonants and four out of the five vowels.
 Unfortunately, the only result was the E turned green.